Lloyds warns mis-selling could cost it an extra £1.8 billion | MarketScreener

 As a result, it expects to set aside a further 1.2-1.8 billion pounds in its third quarter results to cover payouts.

-The bank's shares fell more than 2% in early trading.
+The bank's shares fell more than 2% in early trading, before paring some losses to stand down 0.7% at 0920 GMT.

 Lloyds also said it had received a claim submitted by the Insolvency Service's Official Receiver on behalf of bankrupt consumers, pushing costs higher.